cloudevents/spec/http-protocol-binding.md

 ### 3.4.
 Json Streaming Content Mode

-In the _json streaming_ content mode several events are sent into a single HTTP request or response body encoding each CloudEvent using the [JSON format][json-format].
+In the _json streaming_ content mode several events are streamed into a single HTTP request or response body encoding each CloudEvent using the [JSON format][json-format].
-In order to send several events, each event should be delimited by `<RS>` and `<LF>` characters, following the [RFC7464].
+In order to send several events, each event MUST be delimited by `<RS>` and `<LF>` characters, following the [rfc7464].
+This stream could be potentially infinite.

 #### 3.4.1.
 HTTP Content-Type